Doremus & Co.

 Doremus & Co., more commonly referred to as Doremus, is a business communications agency focusing on both business-to-business and business-to-business-to-consumer audiences.
 The agency was founded in 1903 by Clarence W. Barron, and has been a unit of Omnicom since 1986.
 Doremus is headquartered in New York, and has eight offices around the world.

 History

-1903 - Doremus was founded by Clarence W. Barron, owner of The Wall Street Journal, in a corner of the Journal's offices at 44 Broad Street in New York City.
+In 1903, Doremus was founded by Clarence W. Barron, owner of The Wall Street Journal, in a corner of the Journals offices at 44 Broad Street in New York City.

 It had nine accounts, all from the financial companies that want to advertise in the Journal.
-Harry Doremus, the agency's namesake, was an assistant who joins the agency from the Wall Street Journal's advertising department; he had no equity in the company and left after two years after a controversy about editorial staff selling advertising.
+Harry Doremus, the agency's namesake, was an assistant who joined the agency from The Wall Street Journals advertising department.
+He had no equity in the company and left after two years following a controversy about editorial staff selling advertising.